The stress cascade nobody talks about

 Researchers use the term allostatic load to describe the cumulative wear-and-tear that builds when the stress response fires too often, too intensely, or without adequate recovery.
 Think of it as the running tab your body keeps.
 A single stressful week adds very little to the tab.
 But months of unrelieved pressure – with no genuine recovery and no control over the environment – push allostatic load past the threshold where the body can self-repair, and chronic stress takes hold [1].

-Three conditions activate chronic stress formation: sustained pressure without breaks, loss of control or predictability, and absence of social support [6].
-When one of these is present, people handle it.
-When all three are present, chronic stress becomes almost inevitable.
+Three conditions activate chronic stress formation: sustained pressure without breaks, loss of control or predictability, and absence of social support.
+The first two are the core of Karasek’s demand-control research, which shows that the combination of high demand and low control produces the greatest mental strain [4]; the third, social support, is the buffer that can hold the system together even when the first two are present.
+When only one condition is in play, people handle it.
+When all three line up at once, chronic stress becomes almost inevitable.

 Take the executive working 70-hour weeks.
 That is sustained pressure – check.
 But they are making decisions, setting strategy, controlling outcomes – they have agency.
 And they probably have a partner, friends, maybe a therapist.
 When one condition is missing, the system can compensate.